IHE/QRPH.CCG/input/pagecontent/CCG_v1_over.md

 evidence-based Diabetes care would be contained a Diabetes Folder.

-In practical terms, this approach supports simplifying both the authoring of CCGs and their execution.
-These simplifications of the more-flexible CPG-on-FHIR specification may be summarized as follows:
+In practical terms, this approach supports simplifying both the authoring of CCGs and their subsequent execution.

-- A uniquely identified CARD will be independently defined for each guideline-based recommendation; this definition will be expressed using a FHIR PlanDefinition resource containing a **single** ActivityDefintion resource (from the constrained list of CARD “types”).
+- A uniquely identified CARD is independently defined for each guideline-based recommendation; this definition is expressed using a FHIR PlanDefinition resource containing a **single** ActivityDefintion resource (from the constrained list of CARD “types”).

-- The CARD’s PlanDefinition resource will reference the Condition statement(s) that must evaluate to TRUE for the CARD to be **applicable**.
-The condition statements’ **logic** must be expressed in terms of the person-centric and care context data model defined by this IHE CCG Profile (or defined in an alternate model expressed in Volume-4).
-NOTE: to ensure patient-safe execution, *Trigger definitions are ignored during CCG processing*.
+- The CARD’s PlanDefinition resource declaritively defines the Condition statement(s) that must evaluate to TRUE for the CARD to be **applicable**.
+The condition statements’ **logic** must be expressed in terms of the common content model (either the base defined in Volume-3 or an alternate model documented in Volume-4).

-- CARDs’ condition statements must be formulated in such a way that each CARD is **idempotent** and such that the CARD will evaluate to TRUE only when it is **uniquely applicable**.
-A range of equivalent but exclusive choices, for example, should be expressed using a *single* Collect Information (Questionnaire) CARD that captures the selected option.

-- The CARD’s **resulting data** must *also* be expressed in terms of the person-centric and care context data models defined by this IHE CCG Profile (in Volume-3 or Volume-4).
+- The CARD’s **resulting data** must *also* be expressed in terms of the common content model (in Volume-3 or Volume-4).

-- The minimum data set (MDS) for each CCG will be defined by a set of Collect Information (Questionnaire) CARDs with **one** CARD for each data element (e.g. blood pressure, weight, etc.).

 - A CCG **Folder** is defined using a FHIR PlanDefinition resource.
-This PlanDefinition will act as a container and reference the full set of relevant CARDs.
+This PlanDefinition will act as a container and reference the full set of relevant CARDs for a particular care plan (e.g. diabetes care, or antenatal care, etc.).

-The set of **13 CARD *types*** defined by the IHE CCG Profile is listed
+The set of **13 CARD *types*** defined by the base common content model in Volume-3 is listed
 below:

-1.  **Provide Information** – provide information, counselling, or instructions **to** the patient.
+1.  **Provide Information** – provide information, counselling, or instructions to the patient.

-2.  **Collect Information** – capture information **about** the patient.
+2.  **Collect Information** – capture information about the patient.

 3.  **Request a Service (Lab Order)** – create a laboratory / pathology Service Request.